v1-v0/lzh3_202526/README.md

 ## Clinical Application: Peritoneal Dialysis

 This tool was developed specifically for analyzing microscopy images from **Peritoneal Dialysis (PD)** clinical samples.
 PD is a renal replacement therapy where the peritoneal membrane serves as a natural dialysis filter.
-Monitoring bacterial contamination and biofilm formation in dialysate samples is critical for:

-- **Detecting peritonitis**: Early identification of bacterial infections in PD patients
-- **Microgel analysis**: Characterizing positive microgel cultures from dialysate
-- **Treatment monitoring**: Assessing bacterial load and viability through fluorescence imaging
-- **Quality control**: Evaluating sample preparation protocols (e.g., "water C protocol")

 The dual-channel imaging approach (brightfield + fluorescence) enables differentiation between total bacterial count and metabolically active bacteria, providing valuable clinical insights for PD patient management.